afonsosousah/gtaonlinespeedometer/README.md

 # GTA+Info

 ---

-Also, be sure to put GTA in borderless window mode, or windowed mode, since the overlay doesn't work in fullscreen.
-Fully customizable external Speedometer for GTA Online.
+### Fully customizable external Speedometer for GTA Online.
 Works in GTA 1.51 Update.
 High performance &amp; Lightweight.

-It was rewritten in C# using WPF for v2.0!
+Rewritten in C# using WPF for v2.0

-It also includes a customizable Speedometer with two different modes (Speedometer and Tachometer(a.k.a.
-"RPMmeter")).
 Thanks to Shirabrixx82 for the original concept and the major part of the offsets utilized and also Gopinath001 for the incredible Pattern Scanner!
-It *should* work on all three versions of GTA V (including online).
+It works on all three versions of GTA V (including online).

-Please report any bugs found
+### Put GTA in borderless window mode, or windowed mode, since the overlay doesn't work in fullscreen.

-# Features
+### Features
 - Fully External and works in GTA Online
 - Customizable Speedometer/Tachometer
 - Displays coordinates and player speed